Perennials/articles/Some-git-concepts-explained-simply.md

 in SVN is called "commit" in git.
 But there is also the action of committing, which is somehow different from the act of committing in SVN.

+If you are new to git I suggest you start with a good GUI client, like SourceTree, and take the concepts one by one as you move along.

 Local repositories
 ------------------